KsenijaS/krakenx/README.md

 Now krakenx can be installed using PIP:

-pip install krankenx
+`pip install krankenx`

+`colctl` works with user privileges or add PYTHONPATH variables to system environment (only available in user environment by default)

 ## Usage:

-Use sudo on Linux.
+Use `sudo` on Linux.

 There are 8 separate LEDs on the rim, and text color is controlled separately too.
 There are 7 different color modes: Solid, SolidAll, Breathing, Pulse,